-From soothing soups to salad dressings to savory marinade, miso is the secret ingredient that can shake up flavors in everything you cook.
-Here are some delicious miso recipes you want to make over and over again.
+From soothing soups and salad dressings to savory marinades, miso is the secret ingredient that elevates the flavor of everything you cook.
+Here are my favorite miso recipes you’ll want to make again and again.

-Miso (味噌), or fermented soybean paste, is an indispensable staple in Japanese cooking.
-We love it for its umami-packed flavor, all-purpose uses, and healthy probiotics!
+Miso (味噌), or fermented soybean paste, is an essential staple in Japanese cuisine.
+I use it in my cooking almost every day for its umami-rich flavor, versatility, and healthy probiotics.

 15 Easy & Delicious Miso Recipes To Make At Home